 Download the consultation letter for details on the evidence we are seeking and a list of questions to consider,

 You can respond to the consultation by e-mail or by post using the details below.
-The consultation closes on Thursday 4 June.

 In addition to this written consultation, the Low Pay Commission also conducts a series of visits around the UK, and holds bilateral meetings to gather evidence from individual organisations.
 Find out more about the visits on our website and blog.
 If you want to arrange a meeting, email using the details below.